-The game doesn’t do a great job of explaining how the World Tendency system works, so that’s where we come in.
-In this guide, we’ll explain how the system functions, detail which actions cause World Tendency to shift, and dive into how a section changes depending on its Tendency.
+What makes all this so tricky to deal with is the game does nothing to explain how the World Tendency system works, or what you can do to influence it.
+So that’s where we come in with this guide - we’ll explain how this strange system functions, explain what actions cause the World Tendency to shift, and show how a areas can change depending on the Tendency.

 Demon’s Souls’ World Tendency system impacts the world around you.
 Good choices will have a generally positive impact, bad choices will have a generally negative impact (we say 'generally,' because there are pros and cons for each), and certain events only occur during either White or Black World Tendency.